SiChiTong/JECCbotECU/README.md

 #### Computer interaction

-The ECU can be interact with computer by using USB and a state based api.
+The ECU can interact with computer by using USB and a state based api.

 ##### Description of implemented states